Commercial Door Locks – Pound For Pound

 Security Lock – For A Stronger America

 The majority of us don’t need or want a top security lock everywhere in our home or business, and it can be infeasible to have them everywhere.
-In our homes, Grade 1 or Grade 2 locks are more suitable for usage on exterior doors; you can install lower grade locks inside your home; this is similar to how we protect our businesses; a business may decide to invest in heavy-duty Grade 1 lock on the exterior and important doors, then go for lower grade locks for interior offices where the threat level is lower.
+In our homes, Grade 1 or Grade 2 locks are more suitable for usage on exterior doors; you can install lower grade locks inside your home; this is similar to how we protect our businesses; a business may decide to invest in heavy-duty Grade 1 lock on the exterior and important doors; then go for lower grade locks for interior offices where the threat level is lower.

 Commercial Door Locks – Beyond The Rating

 Please don’t assume that locks with lower ANSI ratings are of low quality – far from it.
 ANSI grading shows how locks made with specific materials under individual conditions perform in controlled, pre-determined tests.
 The fact that a Grade 3 lock isn’t suitable for main entry points doesn’t mean that they can’t be useful indoors.
-We advise you to speak to a professional locksmith to gain a better understanding of locks.
+We advise you to speak to a commercial locksmith to gain a better understanding of locks.

 For businesses, high-security locks are worth it, and in a lot of cases, a high-security lock is a prerequisite when purchasing insurance, and a lot of landlords insist that renting businesses must use high-grade door locks.
 Yes, a high-security door lock is worth the investment.